 Every pocket of Jenny’s purse is padlocked, because after all, a lady can’t be too safe.
 Each lock opened gives back another missing piece of her puzzle, including, naturally, two tennis balls in one compartment and finally, her Man Card tucked safely away.

-All that’s left is to crawl into the secret passage lit by colorful disco lighting inside her fireplace where Jenny naturally keeps her paper shredder and destroy that sucker once and for all!
+All that’s left is to crawl into the secret passage glowing with colorful disco lighting inside her fireplace where Jenny naturally keeps her paper shredder and destroy that sucker once and for all!

 Hey – if any of that sounds offensive, I’ll remind you that Jenny once gave me a birthday card written on a ream of paper.
 To be clear, that card was one word written on each page of the five hundred pages that comprised the ream.
 At least she left them in order.